-The Queen's Colour of a battalion of Foot Guards is 'trooped' (carried along the ranks) each year before the Sovereign.
-Only one colour can be trooped at a time, and the five Household Regiments - Grenadier, Coldstream, Scots, Irish and Welsh Guards take their turn each year.
+The King’s Colour of a battalion of Foot Guards is trooped each year in front of the Sovereign.
+Only one Colour can be trooped at a time and the five regiments of Foot Guards – Grenadier, Coldstream, Scots, Irish and Welsh Guards – take turns to do so annually.
+The spectacular ceremony of Trooping the Colour remains the single national celebration of the Sovereign's Official Birthday.